codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

           collisions:0 txqueuelen:0
           RX bytes:922373 (922.3 KB)  TX bytes:9825590 (9.8 MB)
 ```
 We must reduce the Docker MTU used by the runner's Docker in Docker (dind) pods to fit within this lower MTU.
 This is stored in a configmap in the namespace where the runner is installed.
-Run the following command to edit the configmap - change the namespace if you installed the runner to a namespace other than `codefresh`.
+Assuming that you installed the runner into the `codefresh` namespace, you would edit the configmap like this:
 ```
 kubectl edit cm codefresh-dind-config -n codefresh
 ```
-Once you're editing the configmap, update the **daemon.json field** - add this substring just before the last curley brace `,\"mtu\":1440`.
+In the editor, update the **daemon.json** field - add the following substring just before the last curley brace `,\"mtu\":1440`.
  {% include image.html
   lightbox="true"
   file="/images/administration/runner/rancher-mtu.png"